astashov/vim-ruby-debugger/README.md

 # Requirements #

-* Vim >= 7.0, compiled with +signs and +clientserver.
+1. Vim >= 7.0, compiled with +signs and +clientserver.
 You can verify it by VIM command:

         :echo has("signs") && has("clientserver") && v:version > 700

     It should show result '1'.

-* ruby-debug-ide gem
+2.  ruby-debug-ide gem.
-* For linux: 'lsof' program.
+3. For linux: 'lsof' program.

 # Installation #